-The SSL parameters for Web Server plug-ins are shown in Table 7-2.
+The SSL parameters for Web Server plug-ins are shown in Table 8-2.
 Parameters are case sensitive.

 Parameter Default Description Applicable to SecureProxy OFF Set this parameter to ON to enable the use of the SSL protocol for all communication between the plug-in and WebLogic Server.
 Remember to configure a port on the corresponding WebLogic Server for the SSL protocol before defining this parameter.
-Apache This parameter may be set at two levels: in the configuration for the main server and-if you have defined any virtual hosts-in the configuration for the virtual host.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server This parameter may be set at two levels: in the configuration for the main server and-if you have defined any virtual hosts-in the configuration for the virtual host.
 The configuration for the virtual host inherits the SSL configuration from the configuration of the main server if the setting is not overridden in the configuration for the virtual host.
 WLSSLWallet none WLSSLWallet performs one-way or two-way SSL based on how WebLogic Server SSL is configured.
-Requires the path of an Oracle Wallet (containing an SSO wallet file) as argument.
-For example,WLSSLWallet "ORACLE INSTANCE}/config/COMPONENT TYPE/COMPONENT_NAME/default"
+Microsoft IIS, Oracle iPlanet Web Server, and Requires the path of an Oracle Wallet (containing an SSO wallet file) as argument.
+Apache HTTP Server For example, WLSSLWallet "ORACLE INSTANCE}/config/COMPONENT TYPE/COMPONENT_NAME/default"

-Table 7-2 SSL Parameters for Web Server Plug-Ins
+Table 8-2 SSL Parameters for Web Server Plug-Ins